streetlabs/streetprint/README.md

 Mail server settings will need to be set in config/email.yml.

-Make sure you have Sphinx installed and then set the appropriate path to searchd in config/sphinx.yml (rake ts:config should do this for you).
+Make sure you have [Sphinx][sphinx] installed and then set the appropriate path to searchd in config/sphinx.yml (rake ts:config should do this for you).
 You can now start sphinx.

-    rake thinking_sphinx:index
+    rake ts:index
-    rake thinking_sphinx:start
+    rake ts:start

 You will also need to have [ImageMagick][imagemagick] installed.